 2024 Waeger CUP 20- See You Oct 6th!

-The 20th Annual Waeger CUP & Auction at the Links of Gettysburg on Sunday, October 6th.
+Registration is now open for the 20th Annual Waeger CUP & Auction at the Links of Gettysburg on Sunday, October 6th.
 Tee time is 10 am with lunch, dinner & a great auction/raffle to follow.
-Fees are $120 per golfer/$480 per foursome.
+Fees are $125 per golfer/$500 per foursome.
 We ask that anyone who is just attending the auction & dinner contribute $30.

 REGISTER EARLY